jbwinters/Evidence-Holonomy/README.md

 - KL-rate holonomy estimators that match D(P||Q) on loops of representation.
 - Equality to entropy production for the Markov time-reversal loop (bits/step).
-- A minimal test battery and AoT (Arrow-of-Time) demos for audio, sensors, finance.
+- A minimal test battery and AoT (Arrow-of-Time) demos for audio, images, video, sensors, and finance.

 ## Install